17cupsofcoffee/tetra-www/src/showcase.md

             },
             {
                 "title": "rl",
-                "description": "A tech demo, showing how a roguelike can be built with Tetra and Specs.", "url": "https://github.com/17cupsofcoffee/rl",
+                "description": "A tech demo, showing how a roguelike can be built with Tetra and an ECS library.", "url": "https://github.com/17cupsofcoffee/rl",
                 "author": "17cupsofcoffee",
                 "authorUrl": "https://github.com/17cupsofcoffee",